Netshops-Commerce-GmbH/dev_data_sync/README.md

-# Docker data sync image wit inotify/iwatch
+# Docker data sync image with inotify/iwatch

 This image is used to sync files from ``/var/www/src`` to ``/var/www/html`` (single direction).